morucci/repoxplorer/README.md

 the *.json* suffix then the request's header *Accept: application/json* must be set.

-Some endpoints can return CSV data by adding the suffix *.csv* or without the suffix but by adding the request's header *Accept: text/csv*.
+Some endpoints can return CSV data by adding the suffix *.csv* or without the suffix but by adding the request's header *Accept: text/csv* (curl -H "accept: text/csv").

 See [below](#parameters) for available parameters.
 Keep in mind that some parameters are mandatory, while some others are optional or only available